lalwanidilip9/student-info-management-system/README.md

 - Has a Login Manager for different users
 - Attractive User Interface
 - Allows to manage student tuition fee payments and tracks late or pending payments
-- Stores academy expenses and helps to monitor financial information based on income and expenses
+- Stores academic expenses and helps to monitor financial information based on income and expenses
 - Added Receipt print functionality

 # Installation Instructions